 Combined these nations make up the largest army in the world.

 North Korea alone has more special forces troops than America.
 That's just in North Korea.
-Then we've got the Soviet Union's special forces -- Spetznaz for example -- feared and respected around the world for their military training and expertise -- and brutality.
+Then we've got Russia's special forces -- Spetznaz for example -- feared and respected around the world for their military training and expertise -- and brutality.

 There are so many news reports of angry and violent threats made from North Korea that it's a miracle the West has allowed North Korea to continue to exist as a sovereign nation: We took down Saddam Hussein.
 We took down Muammar Gaddafi (Libya).